Connect with us

 Versus and Junk Zombie Hunter doubled down on the increasing popularity of zombies at the turn of the millennium.
 They were both popular for their high-impact and high-intensity action sequences.
 Between their cost effectiveness, and the fact you could squeeze out a comedically high and aesthetically messy body count, zombies were a ceaselessly popular choice for J-Splatter cannon fodder.

-WHO ARE THE MOST IMPORTANT J-SPLATTER DIRECTORS?
+WHO ARE THE MOST IMPORTANT DIRECTORS FOR THIS GENRE?

 The 2000s saw another J-splatter hit from Takashi Miike with the very controversial and nauseatingly violent Ichi the Killer (2001), about a man being brainwashed into serving as a hitman for the Yakuza at the behest of a super-sadist.
 The same year brought the puzzling thriller Suicide Club, and the international hit Battle Royale, which while not J-splatter, still showed a demand for ultraviolent fiction by Japanese audiences in the early aughts.